 While it's tempting to update your device to the new version of Apple's shiny new operating system, it may not be the best idea... at least not yet.
-If your live performance depends on the rock solid stability of OnSong, then it's a best practice to wait.
+When a new version of iOS/iPadOS launches, we keep a list of known compatibility issues we are aware of in OnSong, but that doesn't mean other apps or hardware won't experience issues with the latest from Cupertino.
+If your live performance depends on the rock solid stability, then it's a best practice to wait.
 Let's take a look at why.

 The Testing Cycle